python/devguide/gitdevs.rst

 automatically with each subsequent commit.

 Once work has been completed on issueA, commit and prepare a patch for submission to the issue tracker.
-Note that Mercurial doesn't have git's concept of staging, so all changes will be committed::
+Note that Mercurial doesn't have Git's concept of staging, so all changes will be committed::

     hg commit -m 'fix for issueA'